-The Trinitarian claim is also based upon translating the Hebrew word olam as "eternity."
-Their error can be quickly seen by observing there are no "days" in eternity.
+The Trinitarian claim is heavily based upon translating the Hebrew word olam as "eternity."
+Their error can be quickly seen by observing there are no "days" in eternity past.
 God created the first day.
 Before the creation of the first day, there were not things called "days."
 He created the first day.

 The word "eternity" has been skewed in people's minds due to the word "everlasting," a word often accepted as a synonym to "eternity."
 However, the word "everlasting" indicates a never ending time continuum into the future where the word "eternity" refers to a timeless reality "before" or after creation.
 Moreover, eternity is not a never-ending time continuum but a state of timelessness.
 God exists in eternity and created the ages.
 God did not exist in a state of time that He had not yet created.
 God existed "before" time began.
 He existed in a state of timelessness.

 The Definition of olam

 The word olam simply does not mean "everlasting," or "eternity" defined as an infinite time continuum, or as a reality of timelessness, or whatever reality God exists in.
 This word simply means a very long period of time or an indefinite period of time that is beyond understanding.
 It does not mean infinity.
 It comes from a root word which means hidden or concealed.
 This is similar to the idea expressed by the English term "unforseeable future."
 It refers to an indefinite period of time beyond the horizon.